I am a professor in the Department of

 My research has focused on obtaining

-provably-good solutions to protocol problems of genuine utility.
+provably good solutions to protocol problems of utility to

 I’ve been lucky enough

 to get some nice recognition for my work, including the

 RSA Award in Mathematics (2003).

 and am not only teaching university students right now but some wonderful K-12 students, too.

 In recent years I’ve grown skeptical of claims that CS benefits ordinary people

 and have shifted by attention to social and ethical issues connected to technology, especially